assemblee-virtuelle/semapps/website/docs/packages/ldp.md

 title: LDP
 ---

-This service allows you to set up LDP Direct Containers Interface in which subject (with their predicats and objects) can be manipulated.
+This service allows you to setup LDP direct containers in which resources can be manipulated.

 ## Features
-* Container can manage multiple class subject
+* Handles triples, turtle and JSON-LD
+* Automatic creation of containers on server start
+* Full container management: create, attach resources, detach, clear, delete...

 ## Dependencies
-* tripleStore
+* TripleStoreService

 ## Sub-services
 * LdpContainerService
-* LdpresourceService
+* LdpResourceService

 ## Install